7 Helpful Home Library Design IdeasMarch 18, 2021

 1. Mix Built-In Shelves With Freestanding Options

 Although they are not easy to change once they’re installed, built-in shelves can be a great way to make the most of the space in your home library.
 Usually, they help you use wall space and vertical space as efficiently as possible.
+This is one of the reasons why they are one of the popular custom home design ideas.

+There are a lot of ways to store books.
 Mixing built-in options with freestanding shelving units can help you maximize your potential for book storage, add some flexibility, and also help prepare for future additions to your collections.
 It can also help make organizing a lot of books easier as well.

 2. Make Sure Your Shelves Can Handle the Weight